 Photo credit: Brian Thom.

 - 2017.
 (Martindale, Andrew, Bryn Letham, Kisha Supernant, TJ Brown, Jonathan Duelks, and Kenneth M. Ames).
 “Monumentality and Urbanism in Northern Tsimshian Archaeology.”
-Hunters and Gatherers.
+Hunter Gatherer Research.

 - 2017.
-(Martindale, Andrew, Katherine Patton, Susan Marsden, Angela Ruggles, Kisha Supernant, David Archer, Bryn Letham, Duncan McLaren, and Kenneth Ames).
+(Martindale, Andrew, Susan Marsden, Katherine Patton, Angela Ruggles, Kisha Supernant, David Archer, Bryn Letham, Duncan McLaren, and Kenneth Ames).
 “The Role of Small Villages in Northern Tsimshian Territory from Oral and Archaeological Records.”
 Journal of Social Archaeology.
+17(3):285-325.

 - 2017 (Jillian Harris, Alex Maass, and Andrew Martindale).
 “Practicing Rconciliation.”
 In Reflections of Canada: Illuminating Our Opportunities and Challenges at 150+ Years.
 Philippe Tortell, Margot Young, Maxwell Cameron, eds.
 Vancouver: Peter Wall Institute for Advances Studies.